Cursus Program on Composition and Computer Music

 Scholarships

 IRCAM does not give out any scholarships or pay for any travel, but can assist you when looking for financial aid.
-The Cursus program is considered to be continued professional training.

-Contact: cursus (@) ircam.fr
+Contact : cursus (@) ircam.fr

 Accessibility